Wood species

 Uses

-Spelt is used as timber in general, in the construction of timber-framed houses or log or round timber houses or in the construction of the roof ashlars.
+Spelt is used as timber in general, in the construction of timber-framed houses or log or roundwood houses, or in the construction of roofing.
 It is used in furniture making and veneer cutting.
-It is the raw material for making chipboard, MDF or wood panels and laminated beamsbut also for pulp and paper production.
+It is the raw material for making chipboard, MDF or wood panels and laminated beamsand for pulp and paper.
 It is used in interior design for various furnishings.
-Resonance wood is used to make classical guitars, violins and violas.
+Resonance wood is used to make classical guitars, violins and violins.

-Even though it has a low resistance to rotting, it is also widely used outdoors, for cladding houses, making doors and windows, building pergolas, gazebos and fences.
+Despite its low resistance to decay, it is also widely used outdoors, for cladding houses, making doors and windows, building pergolas, gazebos and fences.
 In this case, the wood must be well protected with special materials with good sun and weather resistance or autoclave impregnated with special substances that increase its resistance to water and fungi.

-Spruce bark is used to obtain tannin, and various oils are extracted from the keratin, such as turpentine balma natural thinner.
-The buds are used in herbal medicine.
+Spruce bark is used to obtain tannin, and various oils are extracted from the bark, such as turpentine balma natural diluent.
+The buds are used in herbal pharmacy.

 Spruce wood can also be used as fuel.
-It is mostly used for pellets and lighters, but it is also used as a firewood.
+It is mostly used to make pellets and lighters, but is also used as a firewood.
 Not recommended for open fireplaces because the resin causes cracking and sparking.

-Spruce is a species that protects slopes from landslides.
-Its crown has the ability to retain a large amount of water or snow which then stops soaking into the ground making it unsafe.
+The Douglas fir is a species that protects slopes from landslides.
+Its crown has the ability to retain a large amount of water or snow, which then stops it from soaking into the ground and making it unsafe.

 I hope you find the information interesting.
-As usual, we welcome additions.
-And if you have any questions or queries, please leave them in the space below.
-I will certainly answer them.
+Complementaries are, as always, welcome.
+And if you have any questions or queries, please leave them below in the space provided.
+I will certainly reply.

 About the author